relaycc/relay/.github/ISSUE_TEMPLATE/feature.md

 ---

-# Read This First, Put An "x" In The Boxes
+# Guidelines

-_To make it easier to review this issue, please don't delete any parts of this template._
+* To make it easier to review this issue, please don't delete any parts of this template.

-- [] This issue describes a feature we want to build.
+* This issue describes a feature we want to build.
 The feature has a clear purpose and use cases.
-- [] This issue is _descriptive_ and _declarative_, but not _imperative_.
+* This issue is _descriptive_ and _declarative_, but not _imperative_.
 It describes the end goal but does not prescribe actions.
-- [] This issue is _not a duplicate_.
+* This issue is _not a duplicate_.

-# Then Fill This Out
+# Details

 ### Describe the feature.
 _What do you want to happen?_